deepset-ai/haystack/docs/README.md

 Execute the following commands in `/haystack/docs/_src/api/api`:
 ```
-pip install 'pydoc-markdown==3.11.0'
+pip install pydoc-markdown
 ./generate_docstrings.sh
 ```

-If you want to generate a new markdown file for a new haystack module, please create a `.yml` which is inline with the following configuration and a a new line to `generate_docstrings.sh` for the module.
-After you ran the generate_docstrings.sh again, there should be a new markdown file for the module.
+If you want to generate a new markdown file for a new haystack module, please create a `.yml` which is inline with the following configuration and add a new line to `generate_docstrings.sh` for the module.
+After you ran the generate_docstrings.sh again, there should be a new markdown file.
 To include it into the docs website, push it to master and follow the steps described [here](https://github.com/deepset-ai/haystack-website/tree/source) under `Tutorial & Reference Docs`.

 ### Configuration

-Pydoc will read the configuration from a `.yml` file which is located in the current working directory.
+Pydoc will read the configuration from a `.yml` file which is located under `/haystack/docs/_src/api/pydoc`.
 Our files contains three main sections:

 - **loader**: A list of plugins that load API objects from python source files.
     - **type**: Loader for python source files